KennyDAI2000/UCL-NHS-PowerApps-Connector/README.md

 1. Go to the `PowerApps` folder.
 2. Find the zip file and upload it directly to Power Apps using the 'Import Canvas App' option.
+3. Allow the Office 365 Outlook connector to access your acount as email sender.
-3. To ensure the app functions correctly, add the configured power connectors and the embedded Office 365 Outlook connector.
+4. To ensure the app functions correctly, select data on the left bar, add the configured power connectors.
 Rename the power connectors to "ODS_FHIR_API" and "PDS_FHIR_API".

 ## Contact